 DIA Managed Router

 Direct Internet Access will terminate to a router, either customer or service provider managed.
 Most service providers will offer a managed router as an option.
 Utilizing a provider-managed router has many benefits.
 However, IT departments often manage their own as an alternative.
 The customer network then sites behind this router.
 If the service provider doesn’t provide a routing device, they often will have a simple, transparent, or bridging device to monitor the basics of the connection.
 This could be a switch or a purpose-built Network Interface Device (NID).
 Because this is a discussion about IP routing (layer 3), we have omitted the NID and other transport components to simplify the drawings.
-IP routing and addressing can be designed in a few separate ways, which we will go into next.

 Single IP Address DIA